nagyist/tao-user-guide/src/3.0/interactions/hotspot-interaction.md

 >The Hotspot interaction gives Test-takers the opportunity to demonstrate knowledge by selecting portions of an image (regions on a map, people in a line-up, etc.).

 >All graphic interactions can be found in the Graphic Interactions menu in the Library.
 All require dragging the appropriate icon, such as the Hotspot interaction icon, over the blank Item and dropping it on the blue block that appears when the icon is passed over it.
-This will result in the Resource Manager window appearing to request the test author to select a graphic.
+This will result in the Resource Manager window appearing to request the test author to select a background graphic.
 A list of previously uploaded graphics will appear, above which is a blue *Add file(s)* and *browse* buttons to hunt down and add files to the resource manager by clicking the green *Upload* button.
-If uploading is not necessary, highlight the appropriate graphic in the resource manager list and click the green *Select* button to move toward the first step of setting up this interaction.
+If uploading is not necessary, highlight the appropriate background graphic in the resource manager list and click the green *Select* button to move toward the first step of setting up this interaction.

->For the Hotspot interaction, a new authoring window will appear with the graphic in the center of the canvas.
+>For the Hotspot interaction, a new authoring window will appear with the background graphic in the center of the canvas.
 Above the graphic will be a field for writing in the question associated with this interaction.
-To the left will be an Associable Hotspot Panel for inserting selected shapes that will represent *Associable Hotspots* into the graphic (these include four different shapes: rectangle, circle, oval, and polygon).
+To the left will be an Associable Hotspot Panel for inserting selected shapes that will represent *Associable Hotspots* into the background graphic (these include four different shapes: rectangle, circle, oval, and polygon).
 Below the Hotspot Panel will be a trash can icon, which allows the user to delete a poorly-placed or misshaped Hotspot.
-Below the graphic is a gap match field for entering in answers (in the form of graphic elements).
+Below the background graphic is a gap match field for entering in answers (in the form of graphic elements).

 **Step 1:** Fill in the question field.

-This should cover such important information as what the graphic represents, and what the Test-taker is supposed to do in this interaction.
+This should cover such important information as what the background graphic represents, and what the Test-taker is supposed to do in this interaction.
+Note that the A icon on the right allows you to put your text in bold or in italic for instance, and insert a picture.

-**Step 2:** Insert the Associable Hotspots onto the graphic.
+**Step 2:** Insert the Associable Hotspots onto the background graphic.

 To place a rectangle, click on one corner and drag across the intended area the Hotspot is supposed to cover.
 To place a circle or oval, select its center and drag outward or inward until the Hotspot is at the right size.
 To place a polygon, begin at one corner, then click on each corner in succession until the Hotspot is completed.
 All the shapes can be edited, but if necessary, click on the problem Hotspot, then click the trash can to delete it, and then try again.